devedvanta/pod-content/README.md

 * NIF = NLP Interchage Format - [NIF 2.0 Specs](https://persistence.uni-leipzig.org/nlp2rdf/specification/api.html)

 Opentapioca can be self hosted, and also has a [public NIF API](https://opentapioca.org/api/nif)

+## RTS-Knowledge base
+* Time
+* What / Where / When / How
+* Its like a memory

+## Visualizations
+* Do we define a information min size?
+* Do we define a information max size? (eg. at max only at a go n entities are added to the graph)